 Transform boundary plates slide across each other

 Lastly, conservative (transform) plate boundaries don’t collide into each other nor pull apart.
-Instead transform plates slid across from each other.
+Instead transform plates slide across from each other.
 We find most transform plates in the ocean basin connecting at mid-ocean ridges.